programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 import { OrbitControls } from 'three/addons/controls/OrbitControls.js';
 ```

-Next you'll need to add the controls to the 'let' declaration.
-Inn the init function, you can create them and link them to the camera and renderer.
-The target.set method determines the centre that the camera will rotate around.
+Next you'll need to add the controls to the ```let``` declaration.
+In the init function, you can create them and link them to the camera and renderer.
+The ```target.set``` method determines the centre that the camera will rotate around.

 **Find** the following code: